How to frame hand embroidery

 With or without glass?

 The glass is very good at keeping dust and dirt off your embroidery.
 It also is very good at squishing your embroidery stitches flat!
-So, if you have a very texture heavy embroidery piece, like my hair embroideries or just very thick knots and so on, don’t use a picture frame with glass that has no space between these two layers.
+So, if you have a very texture-heavy embroidery piece, like my hair embroideries, or just very thick knots, etc., don’t use a picture frame with glass that has no space between these two layers.
 A mat can help to create a bit of a distance between fabric and glass.
 For 3D embroidery, there is a simple solution: deep picture frames aka shadowbox picture frames.
 I have recently stumbled across one and it is the first time I can frame my hairstyle embroidery pieces behind glass!

 With or without a mat?